wotifgroup/docmonkey/README.md

 # Introduction

-The Realconfu (Realities and concerns collide) application was developed to generate documentation.
+The (Realities and concerns collide) application was developed to generate documentation.
 From a mix of automated and personal annotations to generate and public documentation.

 The drop wizard example application was developed to, as its name implies, provide examples of some of the features present in drop wizard.